 The meeting was well attended, with representatives from several Quaker meetings, as well as members of other faith communities.
 Many participants were inspired to take resolutions back to their congregations.
-Some also considered taking municipal resolutions to their local officials.
+Some Liquid Natural Gas Tanker by Lens Envy/FLICKR also considered taking municipal resolutions to their local officials.
 Since the November 15th information meeting, Moorestown Friends Meeting has approved a resolution opposing the Gibbstown project.
 Maria said, "the Meeting members were deeply concerned about the project and enthusiastically supportive of the resolution.